Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 npm ls --depth=0 --parseable > /dev/null || echo "Dependency tree contains unmet constraints"

-Security Best Practice: Never manually edit lockfiles.
-Always use CLI commands (npm install, pnpm add, yarn up) to regenerate integrity hashes (sha512-...).
-Enable npm audit --production or pnpm audit in PR pipelines to block merges introducing known CVEs.
+Never hand-edit a lockfile.
+Always regenerate integrity hashes (sha512-...) through the CLI (npm install, pnpm add, yarn up).
+Run npm audit --omit=dev or pnpm audit in PR pipelines to block merges that introduce known CVEs.

-Force a specific transitive dependency version across the entire tree, bypassing upstream semver constraints.
+Force a specific transitive version across the entire tree, bypassing upstream semver constraints.

 {